jdcloudcom/en/documentation/Cloud-Security/Anti-DDoS-Basic/Getting-Started/Anti-DDos-Basic-Started.md

 b.
 Confirming method of Cloud Physical Server:

-Please log in JD Cloud [Cloud Physical Server Console](http://cps-console.jdcloud.com/list) and the console directory "Hyper-Converged IDC -> [Cloud Physical Server" to confirm that the instances are added.
+Please log in JD Cloud [Cloud Physical Server Console](http://cps-console.jdcloud.com/list) and the console directory "Hyper-Converged IDC -> [Cloud Physical Server]" to confirm that the instances are added.

 2. Switch to the Anti-DDoS Basic under the Cloud Security menu.
 The Elastic IP or Cloud Physical Server IP bought by you has been automatically added to the Anti-DDoS Basic.